daemonraco/toobasic/docs/services.md

 http://otherexample.com.
 In this last one you have a JavaScript that wants to use the service from the first page.
-Everything seem nice, but your browser will fail and won't let you access it due to CORS issues.
+Everything seems nice, but your browser will fail and won't let you access it due to CORS issues.
 The reason is that you can only use JavaScript to access remote servers when the page your are visiting has the same server name than the remote one (and schema